lahovniktadej/gatree/README.md

 # Evaluate the accuracy of the classifier
 print(accuracy_score(y_test, y_pred))
 ```

+## Community Guidelines 🫂
+### Contributing
+To contribure to the software, please read the [contributing guidelines](./CONTRIBUTING.md).

+### Reporting Issues
+If you encounter any issues with the library, please report them using the [issue tracker](https://github.com/lahovniktadej/gatree/issues).
+Include a detailed description of the problem, including the steps to reproduce the problem, the stack trace, and details about your operating system and software version.

+### Seeking Support
+If you need support, please first refer to the [documentation](http://gatree.readthedocs.io).
+If you still require assistance, please open an issue on the [issue tracker](https://github.com/lahovniktadej/gatree/issues) with the `question` tag.
+For private inquiries, you can contact us via e-mail at [tadej.lahovnik1@um.si](mailto:tadej.lahovnik1@um.si) or [saso.karakatic@um.si](mailto:saso.karakatic@um.si).

 ## License
 This package is distributed under the MIT License.
 This license can be found online at <http://www.opensource.org/licenses/MIT>.